Audit, Structural and cohesion funds/ESIF

 • Main findings of already performed RRF’s audits by ECA

-12.45Questions and answers
+12.45Questions and Answers

 Part VIII: Member States and RRF

-14.15Focus on RRF: amended RRP, changed OA – what to expect and how to reach the results until August 2026?
+13.00Focus on RRF: How to reach the results by August 2026?

-Marina Mandac and Sara Sirovica Kranjčec
+Marina Mandac and Sara Sirovica Kranjčec, ARPA

 What former participants say